mattydevicce/pluto/u1-becoming-a-developer/d05-funky-lab/__lesson__/functions.md

 ##### LEARNING OBJECTIVES
 - Define a function
-- Understand scope
+- Understand how arguments become parameters
-- Using JavaScript closures
+- Use return values

 ##### Vocabulary
 - **function** - a command, action or verb